rblack42/Blog/content/2014/12/08/OneEyedBlack.rst

 "Hi, my name is One-eyed Black!"

-We both had a chuckle, and she asked if it was going to be OK.
+We both had a chuckle, and she asked if my eye (not visible because of the patch I have over my glasses on that side) was going to be OK.
 I had to tell her that cancer make it go bye-bye, and she wished me well.

 So, now I have a new nickname.
 Great!
 Always nice to have a few available when